gardener/gardener/docs/development/kubernetes-clients.md

 c := cs.Client() // client.Client
 ```

-The compound client sets mainly exist for historical reasons (there used to be a lot of code using the client-go style clients).
+The client collection mainly exist for historical reasons (there used to be a lot of code using the client-go style clients).
 However, Gardener is in the process of moving more towards controller-runtime and only using their clients, as they provide many benefits and are much easier to use.
 Also, [gardener/gardener#4251](https://github.com/gardener/gardener/issues/4251) aims at refactoring our controller and admission components to native controller-runtime components.